 If you have been injured in a work accident, and your employer carries workers’ compensation insurance, there are many resources available to you.

-The Office of Injured Employee Counsel
+What is the Office of Injured Employee Counsel?

 Office of Injured Employee Counsel Field Offices

 Although there is a single phone number to contact worker’s compensation and the Office of Injured Employee Counsel, you do not have to drive to one central location in the State to get advice.
-There are many local branches of the Office of Injure Employee Counsel.
+There are many local branches of the Office of Injured Employee Counsel.
 These can be found in the following locations:

 Abilene: 1290 S. Willis, Suite 102 Abilene, TX 79605-406